agmbabazi/alu_regex-data-extraction-agmbabazi/README.md

-# ALU RegexData Extraction Project
+# ALU Regex Data Extraction Project

 This is a Python project to extract useful information from large blocks of text using **Regular Expressions (Regex)**.